Make WordPress Fast

 Plugins vs. Hosting

-Remove unused template parts and unnecessary DOM bloat
+Identify and remove unused template parts and DOM elements

 Module 12: Image Optimization